ivadsiulsgames/tycooncreator/README.md

 ## Adding new packages

 To add new packages you can run `npm install @quenty/package-name` or whatever the package you want.

-**Copyright (C) @ivadsiuls 2025.
-All Rights Reserved.**

-> [!NOTE]
-> This software is protected by copyright law.
-> You may not copy, modify, distribute, or use this project in any way without express permission from the creator.

-> [!WARNING]
-> This is a private repository.
-Sharing or showing the code inside this repository is strictly forbidden and will result in being removed from the team and possible legal action.